mallocator/Elasticsearch-Exporter/README.md

 ## Changelog

+### 1.1.5 (upcoming)
+* Data files are now compressed by default (use flags to read uncompressed data files)
+* Tweaked V8 options in tools/ex.sh for better memory usage
+* Some minor bug fixes

 ### 1.1.4
 * ES driver can now fetch more hits per scroll request
 * File driver is now set up properly so that data is streamed much faster